WEST VIRGINIA STATE POLICE

 The Laboratory is composed of seven specialized sections that provide the following services:

-- Analysis and identification of controlled substances (Drug Identification Section).
+- Analysis and identification of controlled substances (Seized Drugs Section).

-- Identification and comparison of paint, glass, and building materials.
-Analysis and identification of ignitable liquids in charred debris and other forms of evidence.
-Analysis and identification of gunshot residues (Trace Evidence Section).
+- Analysis and identification of ignitable liquids in charred debris and other forms of evidence.
+Analysis and identification of primer gunshot residues (Trace Evidence Section).

 - Identification and comparison of tool marks, firearms comparisons, and distance determinations.
 Analysis of obliterated marks, fractured, cut, torn items, and impressions (Firearm/Toolmark Section).

-- Analysis and comparison of questioned documents.
-Analysis and comparison of footwear and tire tread impressions (Questioned Documents Section).
+- Analysis and comparison of footwear and tire tread impressions (Firearm/ Toolmark Section).

-Accreditation was first obtained by the Laboratory on September 26, 1994, through the American Society of Crime Laboratory Directors Laboratory Accreditation Board (ASCLD/LAB).
-As a part of accreditation the Laboratory’s activities are monitored yearly by ASCLD/LAB.
-In order to maintain accreditation the Laboratory must comply with specific criteria relating to the Laboratory’s Management and Operations, Personnel and Physical Plant.
+Accreditation was first obtained by the Laboratory on September 26, 1994, through the American Society of Crime Laboratory Directors Laboratory Accreditation Board (ASCLD/LAB), which became ANSI National Accreditation Board (ANAB).
+As a part of accreditation, the Laboratory’s activities are monitored yearly by ANAB.
+To maintain accreditation, the Laboratory must comply with specific criteria relating to the Laboratory’s Management and Operations, Personnel and Facilities.
 The criteria and standards address laboratory administrative practices, procedures, training, evidence handling, quality control, analysis protocols, testimony, proficiency testing, personnel qualifications, space allocation, security, and a variety of other related topics.
-The Laboratory is audited yearly and inspected at five year intervals by ACSLD/LAB.
+The Laboratory is assessed yearly by ANAB, with a full on-site reassessment every four years.
+Additionally, the Biology/ DNA and Databasing Unit are assessed every other year by an outside agency using the FBI Quality Assurance Document for Forensic DNA Testing Laboratories and DNA Databasing Laboratories.

-The purpose of the Drug Identification Section is to analyze and identify any suspected controlled substances and precursor chemicals utilized to manufacture controlled substances that are submitted to the Laboratory from city, county, state, and federal police agencies.
+The purpose of the Seized Drugs Section is to analyze and identify any suspected controlled substances and precursor chemicals utilized to manufacture controlled substances that are submitted to the Laboratory from city, county, state, and federal police agencies.

 Most evidence is analyzed in a two-step process.
 First, the substance is subjected to a series of preliminary tests.
 These tests give an indication of what the substance might be and suggest a path for further analysis.
 The second step is to confirm the identification of the substance.
-To do this, two different instruments are available - the Gas Chromatograph/Mass Spectrometer and the Fourier Transform Infrared Spectrometer.
-Both are equally specific and either can be used for this identification.
+Confirmation can be performed with different instruments, such as Gas Chromatograph/Mass Spectrometer and the Fourier Transform Infrared Spectrometer.

 Identification of suspected marihuana relies upon a series of tests.
 These tests, when used in combination, are considered a specific analysis to confirm the identification of marihuana.